Approval by the Board

 When directors abstain because they do not believe they have sufficient information, the approval requirement is a majority of all directors present, i.e., three out of five (assuming all five are present).
 A recusal changes the approval from a majority of directors to a majority of a quorum.
 If, for example, two directors have a conflict of interest and leave the room, the approval requirement is now two out of the remaining three instead of three out of five.

-Rescinding a Decision. boards can change their minds by rescinding and amending motions that were previously adopted.
-(Roberts Rules, 11th ed., p.
-305.)
-Boards may receive new information that cause them to modify spending priorities.
+Boards can change their minds by rescinding and amending previously adopted motions.
+RONR (12th ed.)
+35:1.
+Boards may receive new information that causes them to modify spending priorities.
 In addition, subsequent boards are not bound by the decisions of prior boards.
 Subsequent boards are free to change direction by a majority vote of a quorum of the board.
-However, boards are subject to any contracts entered into by prior boards and should not repudiate contracts without advice of counsel.
+However, boards are subject to any contracts entered into by prior boards and should not repudiate contracts without the advice of counsel.

 One Voice Rule

-Board members can and should engage in vigorous debate on issues brought before the board.
-Diversity of opinion and talking through problems and possible solutions brings about better solutions.
-That does not mean everyone will ultimately agree with a particular solution but the discussion allows all sides of an issue to be examined.
+Board members can and should vigorously debate issues brought before the board.
+Diversity of opinion and discussing problems and possible solutions bring about better solutions.
+That does not mean everyone will ultimately agree with a particular solution, but the discussion allows all sides of an issue to be examined.
 Once a decision is made, the board should speak with one voice.
 Dissenting directors are not required to be cheerleaders for the board's decision but should not undermine lawful decisions just because he/she disagrees.
 If a director goes rogue because he/she does not like a particular decision and behaves badly or breaches their own fiduciary duties, the board may have no choice but to censure the director and, when appropriate, form an executive committee to exclude the director from sensitive issues.
-An exception to the rule is if a majority of directors were to vote to violate the CC&Rs, violate laws, or in some fashion breach their fiduciary duties.
+An exception to the rule is if a majority of directors were to vote to violate the CC&Rs, violate laws, or breach their fiduciary duties.
 Under those circumstances, a dissenting director is not obligated to remain silent and may be obligated to speak up.

 Votes Are Protected Speech